 Too little iron can lead to anemia and symptoms like fatigue and decreased immune function.

 The RDA is 8 mg for adult men and post-menopausal women.
 It increases to 18 mg per day for adult women, and pregnant women should aim for 27 mg per day (46).

 Iron can be found in two forms: heme and non-heme.
 Heme iron is only available from animal products, whereas non-heme iron is found in plants (45Trusted Source).

 Because heme iron is more easily absorbed from your diet than non-heme iron, vegans are often recommended to aim for 1.8 times the normal RDA.
 That said, more studies are needed to establish whether such high intakes are needed (47Trusted Source).

-Vegans with a low iron intake should aim to eat more iron-rich foods, such as cruciferous vegetables, beans, peas, dried fruit, nuts, and seeds.
-Iron-fortified foods, such as cereals, enriched bread, and some plant milk, can further help (24Trusted Source, 48Trusted Source).
+Vegans with a low iron intake should eat more iron-rich foods, such as cruciferous vegetables, beans, peas, dried fruit, nuts, and seeds.
+Iron-fortified foods, such as cereals, enriched bread, and plant milk, can further help (24Trusted Source, 48Trusted Source).